github/opensource.guide/_articles/how-to-contribute.md

   </p>
 </aside>

+Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.

-There are many reasons why people contribute to open source, including:
+Why do people contribute to open source?
+Plenty of reasons!

 * **Improve existing skills:** Whether it's coding, graphic design, writing, or organizing, if you're looking for practice, there's a task for you on an open source project.
 * **Meet people who are interested in similar things:** Open source projects with warm, welcoming communities keep people coming back for years.
 Many people form lifelong friendships through their participation in open source, whether it's running into each other at conferences or discussing burritos late night over chat.